-On August 27, 2020, the San Joaquin Council of Governments (SJCOG) Board approved the annual adjustment to the San Joaquin County Multi-Species Habitat Conservation and Open Space Plan (SJMSCP) development fees.
-With recommendation from the SJCOG staff, Financial Subcommittee, and Habitat Technical Advisory Committee, SJCOG Inc. Board approved the annual adjustment to the development fees and is requesting each participating jurisdiction to adopt the annual adjustment to the SJMSCP development fees.
-The new fee calculations will become effective on January 1, 2021.
+On August 25, 2022, the San Joaquin Council of Governments (SJCOG) Board approved the annual adjustment to the San Joaquin County Multi-Species Habitat Conservation and Open Space Plan (SJMSCP) development fees, and is now requesting each participating jurisdiction to adopt the annual adjustment to become effective on January 1, 2023.

-The final calculation of the 2021 SJMSCP development fees shows an approximate overall increase of 35.4% in the most commonly impacted categories of Agricultural and Natural habitat classifications compared from 2020.
-The increase is due primarily to a rise in the land acquisition component for agricultural land price values of comparable sales and part of the endowment related to enhancement costs for preserves being updated to current costs.
+The final calculation of the 2023 SJMSCP development fees shows an approximate overall decrease of 1.6% in the most commonly impacted categories of Agricultural and Natural habitat classifications compared to 2022.
+The decrease is due primarily to a reduction in the land acquisition component (Category A) for agricultural land price values of comparable sales even though there was a rise in the reported Consumer Price Index (CPI) for Categories B (Assessment and Enhancement) and C (Land Management and Administration).
+The total of these 3 categories equates to the final amount of the development fee.